antoinechoffrut/dynamicslides/README.md

-# What is `dynamicslides`?
+# What is `DynamicSlides`?
 The video [*"Nash's twist and the lazy cyclist"*](https://youtu.be/KgHTeqdkTPM) gives an idea of what `dynamicslides` is designed to do.
 Also, short demos are available on the youtube channel ["Dynamic Slides"](https://www.youtube.com/channel/UCKR9rJ7grCSHdZYClZ1pUUg?view_as=subscriber).

-`dynamicslides` creates dynamic slide presentations, i.e. videos with animated text and graphics.
+`DynamicSlides` creates dynamic slide presentations, i.e. videos with animated text and graphics.
 There are of course several applications which already do this, but the important feature in this project is that it allows to incorporate text generated with LATEX, in particular elegant mathematical equations.

-This `README` file explains how to use the program and a little bit on how it is structured and how it works.
+This `README` file a little bit on how it is structured and how it works.

-# Genesis of `dynamicslides`
+# Genesis of `DynamicSlides`
 Like most mathematicians working in academia (and many other scientists and engineers), I use LATEX to type my articles as well as to create slide presentations ([Beamer](https://www.sharelatex.com/learn/Beamer) is a very popular tool).